ash0080/gun.doc.cn/Getting-Data-(v.0.1.0).md

 Getting Data
 =============

 Now that we've looked at setting values in gun, let's look at retrieving them again.
 For starters, let's go get Cecil out of the database.
-If you haven't gone over the setting values, [[you probably want to start there|Setting Data]].
+If you haven't gone over the setting values, [you probably want to start there](https://github.com/amark/gun/wiki/Setting-Data-%28v.0.1.0%29).

 ```javascript
 gun.load('person/cecil').get(function(cecil) {